6 people found this helpful

 3. Savoury muffins

-It seems like almost anything tastes better when it’s presented in a muffin case.
-Use that to your advantage when making appealing picnic food for kids by mixing up a batch of savoury muffins.
+Anything tastes better when it’s presented in a muffin case.
+Use that to your advantage when making picnic food for kids by mixing up a batch of savoury muffins.

-It’s also a practical way to carry a typically non-transportable meal to the great outdoors.
 They’re simple enough for the kids to make with you, too.
-Try crowd-pleasers like egg, pumpkin or sweet potato muffins.
+Try crowd-pleasers like egg, pumpkin, or sweet potato muffins.

 4. Granola bars

-Cereal bars are pretty much fail-safe when it comes to picnic food for kids, and they’ll fill the kids with energy – perfect for kicking a football around with mum and dad.
+To be honest, a picnic is probably the best place to eat a crumbly cereal bar – though the crumbs will still probably be transported back to the house via tiny trouser pockets!
 Try creating your own versions; they’ll be even tastier and healthier, with the added bonus of being great fun to make.
-Encourage the kids to get their hands dirty mixing oats, seeds and chopped nuts sweetened with honey, dates and dried fruits.
+Encourage the kids to get their hands sticky when mixing oats, seeds, and chopped nuts, and squidge them together in fistful-sized shapes with honey, dates and dried fruits.